Key Elements of Somatic Therapy

 Somatic therapy shifts the focus of psychotherapy from an emphasis on cognition and affect to a deeper inclusion of the body and the client’s experience of the body.
 It is the experience of the automaticity of the body and of the particular states that arise as somatic patterns that are the focus of somatic therapy.

 Traditional psychotherapies seek to facilitate increased awareness of, and more conscious engagement with ingrained or conditioned patterns of experience and behavior.
 The recent expansion of mindfulness practices, body-oriented therapies, and advances in brain science and integrative medicine have helped clear the way for exploration of deeper somatic patterns – and have helped clarify their role in inhibiting or enhancing health and resilience.

 The work of somatic therapy is to engage this bi-directional process from the body-feedback side — in essence, to bring the therapeutic conversation to the body.
 The key “tool” for this work is the cultivation of body awarenes, or interoception.
 Interoception, in the psychobiology sense, can be defined as:

-Obviously, for psychotherapeutic purposes we are interested in the form that reaches consciousness — but my work in Somatic Experiencing has shown me that it is possible to enhance this natural interoceptive ability with the use of focused attention in the body.
+Obviously, for psychotherapeutic purposes we are interested in the form that reaches consciousness.
+My work in somatic psychotherapy has shown me that it is possible to enhance this natural interoceptive ability with the use of focused attention in the body.
 Somatically focused therapy provides a disciplined strategic process for gaining access to the body.

 Below are the key elements of the cultivation of body awareness: